raspberrypilearning/documenting-your-code/en/step_3.md

 --- task ---

-Run the `card.py` program
+Run the `card.py` program.

-You should see a message printed to the screen describing the deck of cards.
+You should see a message describing the deck of cards printed to the screen.

 ![deck of 52 cards](images/deckofcards.png)